Skip to main content Skip to navigation

 An introduction to basic searching of the National Library of Medicine's biomedical database, MEDLINE, using the PubMed interface.

-Scopus is the world’s largest abstract and citation database of peer-reviewed literature with smart tools that track, analyze and visualize research.
+Scopus is one of the world’s largest abstract and citation database of peer-reviewed literature with smart tools that track, analyze, and visualize research.

 There will also be time for questions from the class participants.